 The Company management estimates that the Company is eligible for preferred income benefits from a preferred technological enterprise.

-The corporate tax rate in Israel in 2019, 2020, 2021 and thereafter is 23%.
+The corporate tax rate in Israel as of January 1, 2018 is 23%.

-B. The company has tax assessments that are considered final until and including 2016.
+B. The company has tax assessments that are considered final until and including 2017.